A Short Bio

 Lori Sorrentino is the traveler, photographer, writer, and storyteller behind Travlinmad.
-She caught the travel bug as a child and today travels the world in search of authentic food and local cultural experiences, always rooted in sustainable, eco-friendly, and slow travel.
+She caught the travel bug as a child and today travels the world in search of local foods, flavors, and authentic culture - always rooted in sustainable and slow travel.

 In My Own Words